Sneak peek: A few holiday tips for parents to help you and your kids enjoy the season.

 Consider your child’s temperament

-This related to the code word idea but it’s slightly different.
-This holiday tip for parents is one that is often overlooked.
+This is related to the code word idea but it’s slightly different.
+This holiday tip for parents is often overlooked.
 Kids with different temperaments can have very different reactions to big gatherings and social situations.
 Introverted kids may struggle with becoming overwhelmed and need a quiet place.
-Extroverts, on the other hand, may thrive during the party with all the social engagement but then meltdown when it’s time to leave.
+Extroverts, on the other hand, may thrive during the party with all the social engagement but then melt down when it’s time to leave.
 It’s helpful to consider your child’s possible needs beforehand.

 Example: if your child is introverted, you might find a quiet room or corner they can go to if they become overwhelmed.
+Introverts sometimes also like to arrive early to survey the scene before a big crowd arrives.
 If your child is more extroverted, you can discuss the process for leaving and how to prevent a meltdown when it’s time to go.

 Encourage gratitude, but don’t force it